Ferdinand the Bull (film)

-It was remade in 2017 by Blue Sky Studios with John Cena as the titular bull.

 Plot

-The scene starts with many bulls, romping together and butting their heads, but Ferdinand is different; all he wants to do all day is go under a shady cork tree and smell the flowers.
+The short film starts with many bulls, romping together and butting their heads, but Ferdinand is different; all he wants to do all day is go under a shady cork tree and smell the flowers.
 One day, his mother notices that he is not playing with the other bulls and asks him why.
-He responds, 'All I want to do is to sit and smell the flowers!'
+He responds, "All I want to do is to sit and smell the flowers!"
 His mother is very understanding.

 Ferdinand grows over the years, eventually getting to be the largest and strongest of the group.
-The other bulls grow up wanting to accomplish one goal in life; to be in the bullfights in Madrid, Spain, but not Ferdinand.
+The other bulls grow up wanting to accomplish one goal in life, to be in the bullfights in Madrid, Spain; but not Ferdinand.
 One day, five strange-looking men show up to see the bulls.
-When the bulls notice them, they fight as rough as possible, hoping to get picked.
-Ferdinand doesn't engage and continues to smell the flowers.
-When he goes to sit, he doesn't realize there is a bumblebee right underneath him.
-The pain of the bee's sting makes him go on a crazy rampage, knock the other bulls out, and eventually tear down a tree.
-The five men cheer as they take Ferdinand to Madrid.
+When the bulls notice them, they fight as roughly as possible, hoping to get picked.
+Ferdinand does not engage and continues to smell the flowers.
+When he goes to sit, he is unaware there is a bumblebee directly beneath him.
+The pain of the bee's sting makes him go on a crazed rampage, knock the other bulls out and eventually tear down a tree.
+The five men, impressed, cheer as they take Ferdinand to Madrid.

-There is a lot of excitement when the day of the bullfight comes.
+There is great excitement when the day of the bullfight comes.
 On posters, they call him Ferdinand the Fierce.
 The event starts and out into the ring comes banderilleros, picadors and the matador who is being cheered on.
 As the matador bows, a woman in the audience throws him a bouquet of flowers which land in his hand.
-Finally, the moment comes where Ferdinand comes out and he wonders what is he doing there.
-The banderilleros and picadors are afraid and hide, but the matador gets scared stiff because Ferdinand is so big and strong.
-Ferdinand looks and sees the bouquet of flowers, walking over and scaring the matador away, but just starts smelling them.
-The matador becomes very angry at Ferdinand for not charging at him.
-But Ferdinand is not interested in fighting; he is only interested in smelling the beautiful flowers.
+Finally, the moment comes where Ferdinand comes out and he wonders what he is doing there.
+The banderilleros and picadors are afraid by the sight of Ferdinand and hide, but the matador is scared stiff due to the fact that Ferdinand is so large and strong.
+Ferdinand looks and sees the bouquet of flowers, walking over and scaring the matador away, but simply starts smelling them.
+The matador becomes furious at Ferdinand for not charging at him, but Ferdinand is not interested in fighting, only in smelling the flowers.
 Eventually, he is led out of the arena and taken back home where he continues to sit under the cork tree and smell the flowers.